GoodRx/apns-client/docs/intro.rst

     # Close all connections that have not been used in the last delta time.
     # You may call this method at the end of your task or in a spearate periodic
     # task.
-If you like threads, you may call it in a spearate maintenance
+If you use threads, you may call it in a spearate maintenance
     # thread.
     session.outdate(delta)

-    # Shutdown session if you want to close all connections.
-The method will wait
+    # Shutdown session if you want to close all unused cached connections.
-    # until all concurrent threads stop using connections.
+    # This call is equivalent to Session.outdate() with zero delta time.
     session.shutdown()

 You have to regularly check feedback service for any invalid tokens.
 Schedule